Azure/terraform-azurerm-avm-ptn-cicd-agents-and-runners/examples/default/_header.md

 # Azure DevOps minimal example

-This example deploys Azure DevOps agents to Azure Container Apps using the minimal set of required variables.
+This example deploys Azure DevOps Agents to Azure Container Apps using the minimal set of required variables.